Skip to content

 See also: MIG Presentation on Taxonomies by Kristina Spurgin, 2021-07-19

 In Drupal, Taxonomy Vocabularies (or simply Vocabularies) are also entity subtypes that define a set of fields and their configurations.
 Whereas instances of content types are called nodes, items in a vocabulary are called taxonomy terms (or simply terms).
 Traditionally, taxonomy terms are used to classify content in Drupal.
-For instance, the Article Content Type includes a field field_tags that can refer to terms in the Tags vocabulary.
+For instance, the Article content type includes a field field_tags that can refer to terms in the Tags vocabulary.

 There are two ways that users can interact with taxonomies: they can be "closed," e.g. a fixed list to pick from in a dropdown, or "open," e.g. field_tags where users can enter new terms, which are created on the fly.
 This is not set on the vocabulary itself, but in the configuration of the field (typically on a node).
 Terms within vocabularies have an ordering, and can have hierarchical structure, but do not need to.